 Apple Pay For Business: Everything Merchants Need To Know

-1.3 billion.
-That’s the estimated number of iPhone users as of 2024.
+1.56 billion.
+That’s the estimated number of iPhone users as of 2025.
 With Apple capturing 62% of the smartphone market share in the United States, it’s clear as day that the iPhone is a leader when it comes to mobile technology

-It’s no wonder that Apple Pay continues to gain traction.
 Research from TechReport shows “507 million global Apple Pay users, of which the US accounts for 45.4 million.”

-All this to say that Apple Pay is a big deal, and if you take credit card payments in your business, it’s worth learning more about this mode of payment
+All this to say that Apple Pay is a big deal, and if you take credit card payments in your business, it’s worth learning more about this mode of payment.

 TL;DR

-• With 1.3 billion iPhone users and 507 million global Apple Pay users, adopting Apple Pay can significantly benefit your business.
+• With 1.56 billion iPhone users and 507 million global Apple Pay users, adopting Apple Pay can significantly benefit your business.

 • Apple Pay offers increased security, faster checkouts, and an enhanced customer experience.